mingxiiii/trajectory-search/README.md

     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data           <- Scripts to process raw data
+    │   │   └── make_trajectory.py
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_rtree.py
+    │   ├── features       <- Scripts to build rtree
+    │   │   ├── build_rtree.py
     │   │   └── build_bbox.py
     │   │
-    │   ├── models         <- Scripts to search rtrees and then use EDR to compute top k │   │   │                 trajectories
+    │   ├── models         <- Scripts to search rtrees and then use EDR to compute top-k │   │   │                 trajectories
+    │   │   │              <- Script to sequential scan all trajectories and find top-k
     │   │   ├── predict_model.py
+    │   │   ├── search_rtree.py
-    │   │   └── search_rtree.py
+    │   │   └── build_truth.py
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   └── statistics     <- Scripts to compute top k accuracy of result │       └── topkAccuracy.py
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org